xpdota/guide-scratch/3pty/LogGuide.md

 is the same value you would see in the in-game battle log (e.g. `Hegemone takes 9129(+61%) damage`).
 This is why you will never see a bonus of above 100%, even if the bonus doubles, triples or even quadruples the damage.

+For parries/blocks, instead of the bonus, this value indicates the reduction (treat it as an 8-bit signed integer), e.g. 0xEC => -20%.

 #### Status Effects

 The leftmost two bytes of the "damage" portion are the status effect ID.